DiffEqML/torchdyn/README.md

 f = nn.Sequential(nn.Conv2d(1, 32, 3),
                   nn.Softplus(),
                   nn.Conv2d(32, 1, 3)
           )

 nde = NeuralODE(f)
 ```
-And you're good to go.
-The `nde` object can be seamlessly combined with other deep learning models.
+And you're good to train.
+Feel free to combine the `NeuralODE` class with any `PyTorch` modules to build derivative models.
+We offer additional tools to build custom neural differential equation and implicit models, including a functional API for numerical methods.

 ## Installation